 From my perspective, this should be the default deployment practice if you don’t have any specific requirements to deploy apps to devices.

-First one is to empower the user experience by making the SCCM app as AVAILABLE.
-In the available scenario, the application will be deployed to the user, and it will sit in the software center until the user initiates the installation from software center app.
+The first one is to empower the user experience by making the SCCM app AVAILABLE.
+In the available scenario, the application will be deployed to the user, and it will sit in the software center until the user initiates the installation from the software center app.

 The second option is to deploy the application as REQUIRED and in this scenario, the application will automatically install on the device without any user intervention.